tokuhirom/p5-router-simple/README.md

             );

         A function that evaluates the request.
 Its signature must be `($environ, $match) => bool`.
 It should return true if the match is successful or false otherwise.
-The first arg is `$env` which is either a PSGI environment or a request path, depending on what you pass to `match` method; the second is the routing variables that would be returned if the match succeeds.
+The first argument is `$env` which is either a PSGI environment or a request path, depending on what you pass to `match` method; the second is the routing variables that would be returned if the match succeeds.